Peter Wingrove Peter Wingrove @SmartAsDaddy

 45+

-Men aged 45 and over can request a PSA blood test from their GP — even without symptoms.
-Most men don’t know this.
-Now you do.
+Men aged 45+ can request a PSA test from their GP, even without symptoms — but most don’t know this.

 NHS / PCRMP